inh3/nPool/README.md

 **nPool's primary features and benefits include:**

  * Linux, Mac and Windows support
+   * CI with automated testing on all platforms
  * Efficient and straightforward interface
  * Emulated [Node.js module](http://nodejs.org/api/modules.html#modules_modules) loading system within threads
  * Transparent marshalling of Javascript objects in and out of the thread pool